 Don’t forget that cakes, cookies, cereals, and snacks (such as muesli bars or trail mix) often have grape products in them.
 It isn’t just raw grapes that can cause issues.

-If you find your dog has consumed alcohol then (again, like humans), watch him or her carefully until they start to feel better.
+If you find your husky has consumed alcohol then (again, like humans), watch him carefully until they start to feel better.
 If your dog is so inebriated they can not stand up and move about, then seek expert guidance from your vet or animal emergency room.

 5. Onions and Garlic

 This family of foods includes onions (all kinds), garlic, shallots, scallions (spring onions), chives, and other related herbs and bulbs in the allium family of plants.
 These contain thiosulfates which are a toxin to dogs when ingested in quantity.

 Don’t forget that many packet foods such as soups, spice mixes, and powders contain dried versions of garlic and onion.
 Onion has a high concentration is of most concern.
 The thiosulfates damage red blood cells in the dog’s cardiovascular system, leading to lethargy, weakness, and difficulty after even mild exercise.
 The effects can take a few days to set in so it might not be immediately apparent what has caused the change in behavior.

 In the case of suspected poisoning, a trip to the vet is essential to get your Husky checked out and medical options explored.
 If you get on top of the problem quickly you can avoid worsening the effects, and get the help your dog needs to recover.

 Avocado is an unusual food in that different varieties have different levels of toxicity, and some animals simply don’t feel the effect of it at all.
 However, you should still avoid avocado to be on the safe side.
 The toxin is named Persin and can lead to vomiting, diarrhea, and generally an upset tummy.
 In greater doses, some worsening respiratory and heart issues can develop, even death.